Dempagumi.inc: 2007–2012: Formation, member flexibility era

-Various accounts vary about the reason "inc" was selected.
+There are various accounts about the reason ".inc" was selected.
 The meaning of "Dempagumi's evolutionary system" was once considered.
-According to Saeki, it is absolutely necessary to avoid unit names ending in "gumi" because they will be a follow-up to the aforementioned Ushiroyubi Sasaregumi.
-Another reason is that "it would be interesting "inc" was added to the end of a company [name]".
+Another reason is that "it would be interesting if "inc" was added to the end of a company [name]".
+So it was decided that ".inc" would be added, changing the group's name to "Dempagumi.inc".

 In addition, according to Yumemi, "The interpretation that Aizawa and Yumemi joined 'Dempagumi' and renamed it Dempagumi.inc is a little different."
 It is also said that it was four people of Furukawa, Owada, Aizawa, and Yumemu who happened to have passed, and it is said that it was something which was collected regardless of the original "Dempagumi".
 Although the original name is "でんぱ組.inc", the debut single released by Lantis mistakenly named them as "でんぱ組inc."

 On February 24, 2010, their debut single "Kiss + Kiss de Owaranai" with ULTRA-PRISM, which featured the music of the PC game "Tropical KISS", was released from Lantis.
 Eitaso and Miu Atobe joined on June 3, and Owada graduated on July 8.
 On August 15, Meme Nishimura was renamed Risa Aizawa, and on January 28, 2011, Eitaso was renamed Eimi Naruse.
 On July 6, the second single "Piko Piku Pikatte Koishite yo", Denpagumi.inc's first single release, was released from Lantis, and Aizawa became the group leader at the same time.

 On September 9, they were transferred to MEME TOKYO, a label newly co-founded by Fukushima and Toy's Factory.
 Their third single Future Diver was released on November 16, and their first album, Nē Kīte?
 Uchuu wo Sukū no wa, Kitto Osushi... de wa Naku, Dempagumi.inc!, was released on December 14 by MEME TOKYO.
 After their first one-man performance at Harajuku Astro Hall, Atobe graduated, and Moga Mogami and Ayane Fujisaki joined.